 Electricity plays a huge role in our daily lives–in fact, our entertainment, comfort, health and security all depend on its presence and usage.
 But on the flip side, electricity can also be dangerous.
 The most common hazard is an overloaded electrical circuit, which can lead to serious property damage when not addressed.
-The trusted HVAC contractors and electric technicians at Anthony’s Cooling and Heating share what you need to know about this particular problem here.
+The trusted electrical technicians at Anthony's Cooling-Heating-Electrical, Inc. share what you need to know about this particular problem here.

 What are the Risks of an Overloaded Circuit?